mogismog/mogismog.github.io/content/retro_diss_part_2.md

 ### Unknown F/EF scale

-The SPC documentation says -9 represents an "unknown" E/F Scale value.
-It looks like these values are in 2016, 2017, and 2018, which makes sense since those are possibly preliminary.
+The SPC documentation also says -9 represents an "unknown" E/F Scale value.
+Taking the same approach, we can see the counts of each unique F/EF scale within our dataset.
 Given there are only 111 of these observations, we'll just filter them out:

 ```python
 tornado_df.f_or_ef_scale.value_counts()